grantzau/OneFingerTouch/README.md

 ### delayFilter

-On multi-touch devices it often happens, that the user touches the screen with a second finger just after lifting the first finger.
+On touch devices it often happens, that the user touches the screen with a second finger just after lifting the first finger.
 By ignoring touches within a short period of time, after ending another touch, we can avoid mistakes.
 500 ms is what I have tested to be the most reliable.

 ### tapDuration